 By Ute Freitag

-Dying is probably the only real adventure we face after a fulfilled life but, of course, we don't know how we will experience the last chapter of our lives before we get there.
-The quality of death matters as much as the quality of life, and it's an issue that should be discussed before the crisis of death appears.
+Dying is probably the only real adventure we face after a fulfilled life, but, of course, we don't know how we will experience the last chapter of our lives before we get there.
+The quality of death matters as much as the quality of life, and it's an issue that should be discussed well in advance.
 We should learn to live in the moment and feel the inner peace within us.
 When we suffer pain during our later years, we should admit the truth: "TMB" (too many birthdays).
 Hopefully, we will reach the stage where we can enjoy life like the calmness of an evening river, looking at the reflection of the grey and blue water, before the darkness of the night ends the day.

 When a loved one becomes terminally ill, we need help.
-When we realize that their life expectation is probably no longer than six months, what choices do we have?
-The person can stay at home with the family as long as possible and move to a hospital or a care home when it gets too difficult for the family to handle or, with the support of the family and a palliative care team, he or she can remain at home until the end.
+When we realize that their life expectancy is probably no longer than six months, what choices do we have?
+The person can stay at home as long as possible and move to a hospital or care home when it gets too difficult for the family to handle or, with the support of the family and a palliative care team, he or she can remain at home until the end.